 Nonetheless, the marina is one of the prettiest places to visit in Cannes – full of gleaming sailboats, fishing boats and floating palaces that add to the exclusive French Riviera mystique.

-4. Explore Le Suquet Cannes – The Old Town
+6. Explore Le Suquet – The Old Town

-From the Vieux Port you’ll spot the the Old Town rising up in a peak of red tiled roofs, weathered stone and walls of faded ochre and pink.
+From the Vieux Port you’ll spot the the Old Town rising up a hill in a peak of red tiled roofs, weathered stone and walls of faded ochre and pink.

 This old quarter of Cannes has been around a lot longer than the film festival or the flashy shops on La Croisette.
 In fact, the Romans were here for five centuries, and the Ligurians before that.